rodber/blog/_posts/2022/2022-05-03-throwable-handler.md

 ## Automatic handling

-Using `set_exception_handler` this package can be used to handle throwables automatically.
+Using `set_exception_handler` this package can be used to handle throwable automatically.
 For example, to quick setup the console handler for the whole script:

 ```php
 use Chevere\ThrowableHandler\ThrowableHandler;